flame-engine/flame/doc/util.md

 Methods:
  - `scaleVector`: Just like `canvas scale` method, but takes a `Vector2` as an argument.
  - `translateVector`: Just like `canvas translate` method, but takes a `Vector2` as an argument.
- - `rendereAt` and `renderRotated`: if you are directly rendering to the `Canvas`, you can use these functions to easily manipulate coordinates to render things on the correct places.
+ - `renderAt` and `renderRotated`: if you are directly rendering to the `Canvas`, you can use these functions to easily manipulate coordinates to render things on the correct places.
 They change the `Canvas` transformation matrix but reset afterwards.